idaholab/mastodon/doc/content/manuals/include/contact/thin_layer-theory.md

    pressure on the interface, thereby also increasing the shear strength in the above equation linearly with the normal pressure, similar to Coulomb friction.

-5. Use a large value for the Poisson’s ratio, in order to avoid sudden changes in the volume of the thin-layer elements after the yield point is reached.
-A suitable value for the Poisson’s ratio can be calculated by trial and error.
+5. Use a large value for the Poisson's ratio, in order to avoid sudden changes in the volume of the thin-layer elements after the yield point is reached.
+A suitable value for the Poisson's ratio can be calculated by trial and error.

 Following the above steps should enable the user to reasonably simulate geometric